In memoriam

 As he has no known grave, 2nd Lieutenant Reavie is commemorated on the Tyne Cot Memorial, Zonnebeke, West-Vlaanderen, Belgium, Panel 144.

-Images Copyright © Phillip Tardif with all rights reserved as set out in this Use of Material policy.
+Memorial images Copyright © Phillip Tardif with all rights reserved as set out in this Use of Material policy.
+First image of Reavie, as an officer cadet, courtesy of Michael Nugent.